Achievable logoAchievable logo

 Contributions

-Contributions represent the funds placed into an account to save for retirement.
-They must always be made in cash, regardless of the type of account.
-Investors may not contribute securities or other assets when they put money in their retirement accounts.
+Contributions are the funds you place into an account to save for retirement.
+Contributions must be made in cash, regardless of the type of account.
+You can’t contribute securities or other assets directly into a retirement account.

-Non-deductible contributions are made with after-tax funds and have no immediate tax benefits.
-Using the same example above, let’s assume the investor makes a $5,000 non-deductible contribution.
-This time, they will pay income taxes on $100,000 of earnings and receive no tax benefits for the contribution.
+Non-deductible contributions are made with after-tax funds and provide no immediate tax benefit.
+Using the same example, assume the investor makes a $5,000 non-deductible contribution.
+They still pay income taxes on the full $100,000 of earnings and receive no tax benefit for the contribution.

-After making a contribution, retirement plan assets may be invested according to the account owner’s specifications.
-In non-retirement accounts, taxes are due when investors receive income or realize a capital gain on their investments.
-However, retirement plans are tax-deferred vehicles, which avoid taxation until money is distributed (withdrawn).
-This tax structure applies to virtually all retirement plans except for Roth IRAs or 401(k)s, which are discussed later in this unit.
+After a contribution is made, retirement plan assets can be invested according to the account owner’s instructions.
+In a non-retirement account, taxes are due when you receive income or realize a capital gain.
+Most retirement plans, however, are tax-deferred: taxes are generally not due until money is distributed (withdrawn).
+This tax structure applies to virtually all retirement plans except Roth IRAs or 401(k)s, which are discussed later in this unit.

 Eligible investments

-Most securities are eligible for investment in retirement plans, but some are prohibited.
-Generally speaking, strategies involving unlimited risk are restricted.
-Therefore, investors must avoid short sales, margin, and some option strategies.
-Additionally, investors cannot invest in collectibles or art.
+Most securities can be held in retirement plans, but some investments and strategies are prohibited.
+In general, strategies that can create unlimited risk are restricted.
+That means investors must avoid short sales, margin, and some option strategies.
+Investors also can’t invest in collectibles or art.

 *In particular, an investor cannot sell uncovered (naked) options due to the significant risk involved.